- Books, Literature, and Writing»

 The first part of this novel is focused on the life of the people in the tribe, their customs and traditions, the structure of the power, their religion.
 This part is how the tribe was well before the white men arrived.
 The life of the village is based around these, as much as any other community.
 Okonkwo, the main character of the story, is a strong, harsh man who built himself, molding himself into the exact opposite of his father.
 He is a great warrior, who takes pride not only in his success, but also in the ways of his people, as well as their strength and traditions.
 He is very much an "old school" traditionalist.
 He is extremely stubborn,and used to getting his own way.
 He places his whole life on the traditions of his people.
 Even in his day to day life, he is doing his work the traditional way.
 He goes so far as to sacrifice a boy he thought of as his son to these customs.
 In his tribe he is a well-respected man, a hard worker who is deserving of a title.He is listened to when he speaks, and is something of a leader.
 The reason that this part focuses in so much on the culture and traditions of the tribe is for the later juxtaposition between what the tribe was, and what the tribe becomes later on.

 Chapter 10 shows a form of government, a respected court that not only represents one village, but many.
 This is one of the most important chapters in the book.
 The Egwugwu, the closest thing the tribes have to a central government.
 They are the highest form of government, and a way to settle major disputes between clans.
 It also marks the ending of part one.
 After this part, not only is Okonkwo exiled to his motherland, the tribe that his mother hailed from.
-This is pretty much an insult.
+This is a huge insult to Okonkwo.
 He is not mature enough to be away from the motherland.
-This begins the period of change.
-Not long after, rumors of the white people begin to appear.
+In essence, this decision means that the tribes no longer believe him to be an adult, and thus needs to be treated as a child would be.
+This marks a period of change in the book.
+It's here that the book shifts to the second half.

 The third and last part of the novel is Okonkwo’s return to his village.
 There, the white man had taken root, and begun to spread rapidly.
 They had brought a church and government to them, to civilize the savages, unknowing of the ties they were breaking.The people saw the change as good.
 After all, it was progress.
 They would be able to join the outer world.
 While Okonkwo rages for war, he is silenced by his own clan and the white man.
 They no longer want the old ways.
 The saw how erroneous their old ways had been.
 The Ibo people were broken.
 Their ways lost.
 The final betrayal, for Okonkwo, comes when his own son joins the white people.
 Unable to take his, and his tribes weakness and failure, Okonkwo takes his own life.